aseemsethi/tctool/README.md

                 "kms:CreateGrant"

 3) For AWS Inspector run, attach the following Role to every EC2 instance.
-This allows access of the SSM agent on EC2 to communicate with EC2 Systems Manager AmazonSSMManagedInstanceCore
+This allows access of the SSM agent on EC2 to communicate with EC2 Systems Manager..
-AmazonInspectorFullAccess
+Also added to the Policies above, so no additional step is needed.
+_AmazonSSMManagedInstanceCore_
+_AmazonInspectorFullAccess_

-Also, tag all EC2s where you want inspector to run with tag "inspector" : "true" Note that all rules are run -
+Also, tag all EC2s where you want inspector to run with tag "inspector" : "true" Note that all following rules are run -
 Common Vulnerabilities and Exposures-1.1
 CIS Operating System Security Configuration Benchmarks-1.0 Network Reachability-1.1